 The question that presents itself is: did Jehovah know or depend on Adam to make that fatal leap to sin?
-If you read further, you'll understand why I believe He did know and Adam's fall was part of God's plan.
-When Adam made that decision, the human status changed from a righteous nature, not knowing sin, to a sinful nature of knowing right from wrong and accompanying this new nature was, and is still is, an internal battle, because of Satan's constant influence to turn us away from our God and Creator.
-Satan (Lucifer) introduced sin to existence while in the presence of God and His holy angels, hence, Satan was cast out of Heaven to earth, and there remains a constant negative force directed toward man.
+If you read further, you'll understand why I believe He did know and man's fall was part of God's plan.
+When Adam made that decision, the human status changed from a righteous nature, not knowing sin, to a sinful nature of knowing right and wrong, and accompanying this new nature was, and still is, an internal battle of learning right from wrong, fired by Satan's constant influence to turn us away from our God and Father.
+Satan (Lucifer) introduced sin to existence while in the presence of God and His holy angels, hence, Satan and his followers were cast out of Heaven to earth, "And the great dragon was cast out, the old serpent being called Devil and Satan, he deceiving the whole world, was cast out onto the earth, and his angels were cast out with him."
+(Revelation 12:9), and there remains a constant negative force directed toward mankind.
 Shortly after Adam's fall, the couple was exiled from the Garden of Eden and was denied access to the most important tree in the garden, the Tree of Life, "And He drove the man out.
 And He caused to dwell the cherubs at the east of the Garden of Eden, and the flaming sward whirling around to guard the way of the tree of life."
 (Genesis 3:24).
-This presented Adam and Eve with many daily challenges, having a new and expanded agenda, because the world around them changed, the animals and the plants and the decaying nature of all things, including themselves, this was now part of Adam's world.
+This presented Adam and Eve with many new daily challenges, having an expanded agenda, because the world around them also changed, the animals and the plants and the decaying nature of all things, including themselves, this was now part of Adam's world.
 Mankind and the world itself were given a death sentence.
-This, in itself, indicates to me that God anticipated that Adam would disobey His command because the Garden of Eden was a separate and special place from the rest of earth and the first couple was cast out of this Garden to labor for their daily necessities.
+This scenario, in itself, indicates to me that God anticipated that Adam would disobey His command, because the Garden of Eden was a separate and special place from the rest of earth and the first couple was cast out of this Garden to labor for their daily necessities.

-Unlike Adam, who stood on righteous ground and had just one command to consider, Adam's challenge was to avoid forfeiting his righteous state.
-In contrast with Adam's task, our challenge and objective, since Adam's fall, is to cleanse ourselves from the sins we have already committed, by confession and repentance and to exercise righteousness, only.
-It is our daily (continual) decision to do what is right, according to the commands of God and by our commitment to following His Son's lead until the end of this age of decision.
-It was Jesus' challenge to lead a righteous life, for the purpose of qualifying Himself as the perfect sacrifice, "On the morrow, John sees Jesus coming toward him, and said, Behold, the Lamb of God, who takes away the sin of the world!"
+Unlike Adam, who stood on righteous ground and had just one command to consider, who's challenge was to avoid forfeiting his righteous state, in contrast with Adam's task, our challenge and objective, since Adam's fall, is to cleanse ourselves from the sins we have already committed, by confession and repentance, "From that time Jesus began to preach and to say, Repent!
+For the kingdom of Heaven has drawn near."
+(Matthew 4:17), and to exercise righteousness, only.
+It is our daily (continual) decision to do what is right, according to the commands of God, by our commitment to following His Son's lead until the end of this age of decision.
+It was Christ's challenge, in His human state at His first advent was to lead a righteous life, for the purpose of qualifying Himself as the perfect sacrifice, "On the morrow, John sees Jesus coming toward him, and said, Behold, the Lamb of God, who takes away the sin of the world!"
 (John 1:29), enabling Him to pay the price for man's repented sins in the eyes of God, our Judge.
-We are to follow Christ's lead in righteousness and to die of ourselves as He died for us on the cross.
-This walk through the age of decision doesn't take us back to Adam's position before his fall but to prepare us to the next age in righteousness.
-Adam knew not sin and needed to learn and understand good and evil for the purpose of education, for himself and for us, toward the next age.
-Our purpose is to move from our unrighteous state to a cleansed and pure position, now knowing good and evil and deciding either choice, hopefully using the education available to us, available in purity only in God's word and choosing life.
-It is our daily decisions and our hopeful destiny to move forward to this next age of permanent righteousness where we will experience all the blessings Jehovah has planned for our eternity with Him and the Heavenly host, because we proved our hearts desire for righteousness, by consuming and performing God's commands, pursuing His righteousness, His character, understanding the reasons for His commands, that they are all perfect and pure, "The law of Jehovah is perfect, converting the soul.
+We are to follow Christ's lead in exercising righteousness and to die of ourselves as He died for us on the cross.
+This walk through the age of decision doesn't take us back to Adam's position before his fall, but to prepare us to the next age in God's kingdom of righteousness.
+Adam knew not sin and needed to learn and understand good and evil for the purpose of his education, and this is also our call, to proceed to the next age to be in God Jehovah's presence.
+We are to move from our unrighteous state to a cleansed and pure position, now knowing both good and evil and daily deciding on either, hopefully using the education available to us, which is only available with purity in God's word and to wisely choose life.
+It is our daily decisions and our hopeful destiny to move forward to this next age of permanent righteousness, "The one unjustly, let him still act unjustly; and the filthy, let him still be filthy; and the righteous, let him still do righteousness; and the holy, let him still be holy."
+(Revelation 22:11), where we will experience all the blessings Jehovah has planned for our eternity with Him and the Heavenly host, because we have proved our hearts desire for righteousness, acquired by consuming God's word and performing God's commands, pursuing His righteousness, His character, understanding the reasons for His commands, that they are all perfect, pure and for our benefit, "The law of Jehovah is perfect, converting the soul.
 The testimony of Jehovah is pure, making the simple wise."
 (Psalm 19:7), "So indeed the law is holy, and the commandments holy and just and good."
-(Romans 7:10); moving His divine law to our heart, for each law to be our desire and our commitment, transforming our character to the character of God, which is also the character of the Son of God, our Shepherd, Jesus, the Messiah of Jehovah.
+(Romans 7:10); moving His divine law to our heart; for each law to be our desire and our personal commitment, transforming our character to the character of God, which is also the character of the Son of God, our Shepherd, Jesus, the Messiah of Jehovah.

-When the courts in heaven are closed, the saints will have been sealed, permanently, according to Jehovah's just judgment, each will either be set for eternal life or eternal death.
+When the courts in Heaven are closed, the saints will have already been sealed, permanently, according to Jehovah's just judgment, each will either be set for eternal life or eternal death.
 Translation doesn't transform anyone from unrighteousness to righteousness, "the one acting unjustly, let him still act unjustly; and the filthy, let him still be filthy; and the righteous, let him still do righteousness; and the holy, let him still be holy."
 (Revelation 22:11), it transforms those who have worked out righteous in this life, "So then my beloved, even as you always obeys, not as in my presence only, but now much rather in my absence, work out your salvation with fear and trembling."
-(Philippians 2:12) and it will continue and remain that way, according the choices we make during this age of decision.
+(Philippians 2:12) and it will continue and remain that way, according to the choices we make during this age of decision.
 There is no second chance.

 Jehovah stated, "forming light and creating darkness, making peace and creating

-A point that supports God's design for us to go through this age of decision
+Another point that supports God's design for us to go through this age of decision

-of good and evil" (Genesis 2:9).
+of the Knowledge of Good and Evil" (Genesis 2:9).
 Jehovah could have selected any

-tree to test Adam and Eve for their obedience but this name shows us Jehovah's intention
+tree to test Adam and Eve for their obedience, but this name shows us Jehovah's intention

 from the "fall" on.
-We need to know evil by personal experience
+We need to know evil by our personal observation and experience

 in order to fully understand good, we need to choose righteousness for the correct

 that can sustain co-